David-T-Projects/Prior-Coding-Work/README.md

 # Prior-Coding-Work
-Some examples of projects I've worked on
+Some examples of projects I have either completed, or am currently working on